 If you’re aiming to take advantage of a Blue Ribbon stream, a one-day float on the river is not enough.
-The ideal fly fishing vacation includes at least three full days on the water.
+The ideal fly fishing vacation includes at least three full days on the floating and wading in the water.
 The Rod & Gun Club recommends several activities that can enhance the fly hatch experience.
-When fishermen arrive, they usually practice casting on our five spring-fed, stocked trout ponds.
+When fishermen arrive, they usually practice casting on our spring-fed, stocked trout ponds.
 For new fishermen, learning to cast before getting out on the creek is essential.
 The calm water allows you to experiment with different methods, so that you’re prepared for faster waterways.

 Next, study the science and artistry of fly fishing during a fly tying class.
 Experts teach guests to create their own flies and explain what makes a successful fly—one that mimics the natural behavior of Montana’s insects.